grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 Now for the `roleAllowedToUseReporting`.
-The first question that comes to mind when looking at this is: which roles are allowed to use reporting? let's assume that in our domain, this is either an Administrator or an Auditor.
+The first question that comes to mind when looking at this is: which roles are allowed to use reporting?
+Let's assume that in our domain, this is either an Administrator or an Auditor.
 Thus, we know what is going to be the value of this variable.
 As for the type, there are various ways we can model a role, but the most obvious one for a type that has few possible values